The Advance Settings Plugin is a powerful plugin that adds several different configuration options to your blog for greater control over your site.

 For example, the theme I’m using may show full content on all pages but I want to display full posts only on the post page and post excerpts on the search page, the category page, the tag page, the date page and the author page.

-Used to disable featured images on list view pages such as your blog post page and on single view (the post page).
+- Disable featured images on list view pages such as your blog post page and on single view (the post page).
 You would use this option if you’ve changed to a new theme and needed to disable featured images.
 For example, your previous theme required featured images to be used the blog post homepage while the new theme displays better when the featured images are disable.

 Used to remove the word ‘Protected’ or ‘Private’ from post titles.